mohammadarifur-rahman/HealthNSwell/journals/tom_perry.md

+## 24 Aug 2023

+List of features

+- Added log in form
+- Added nav bar for logged in functionality

+Ah-ha
+We may need to use useEffect when fetch data!

 ## 22-23 Aug 2023

 List of features

+- Added create workout form
+- Added css for create workout form
+- Updated workouts model
+- Updated migrations
 - Created Edit and delete Account functionality.
 - Added css for the Edit Account form.